 Our acceptance of your registration fee confirms the student's enrollment and covers the administrative costs of the acceptance procedures, the Diocesan fees and costs, and other fees and costs that may be listed on the attached Registration Fee schedule.
+The registration fee is nonrefundable.
 The registration fee is \$375 per returning student and new siblings, and \$500 per new student.
 This agreement must be signed and returned and the registration fee must be paid on or before April 20, 2023.